Northwestern Syria offensive (2019–2020): Russia–Turkey ceasefire

-Post-ceasefire advances
+Post–ceasefire advances

 Late on 15 January, post-ceasefire, the Syrian Arab Army and its allies resumed offensive actions in southern Idlib in response to a prior series of apparent ceasefire violations by Hayat Tahrir al-Sham and other militant groups.
 The Syrian Army captured the villages of Barsah and Nouhiya, located west of the Abu al-Duhur Military Airbase.

 On 16 January, the Syrian army captured three towns in southeast Idlib after troops stormed the towns of Talkhatra, Abu Jurayf and Khirbat Dawud in the morning.
 The three towns were secured following several hours of clashes that killed 22 militants, including 16 jihadists, according to SOHR.
 HTS and its allies claimed to recapture Abu Jurayf in a counterattack that killed more than ten Syrian troops, due to the SAA failing to secure the town after initially storming it.
 On 17 January, the rebels captured Tal Musaytif from government forces, according to SOHR.

 Russia's defense ministry stated that a major clash had occurred on the evening of 22 January between Turkistan Islamic Party (TIP) forces—backed by 20 cars, tanks and two armored vehicles—and Syrian government forces.
 The ministry and Syrian state media added that the militants also used attack drones and car bombs and that the assault pushed the SAA out of two settlements in Idlib.
 The clashes reportedly left up to 50 fighters killed and 90 wounded while government forces lost 40 dead and 80 wounded.
 An NFL spokesman said the assault had taken place earlier in the week.
 A Syrian military source was cited as saying army units were redeployed to the area and eventually repelled the attacks "with high efficiency".
 However, a "field source" in Hama quoted by pro-government media said he was not aware of any significant attack near the front lines and that rebels were mostly using artillery and rockets to strike the SAA's positions in the de-escalation zone.
-On the same day the Rouse the Believers Operations Room released photos of captured equipment and also released a photo of a pro-government fighter's German identification card.
-The coalition also released video footage of mortar attacks against the government.
+On the same day the Rouse the Believers Operations Room rebel coalition released photos of captured equipment and also released a photo of a pro-government fighter's German identification card.
+The coalition also released video footage of mortar attacks against Syrian troops.